nepenth/knowledge-base/README.md

 ### Communication Skills <a name="communication-skills"></a>
-The Communication Skills category provides resources on effective communication strategies, including verbal and non-verbal techniques to convey technical information clearly.
-This category currently includes guidance on Presentation Techniques, offering tips and best practices for delivering engaging and informative presentations.
+The Communication Skills category provides resources to help individuals effectively convey technical information, with a focus on verbal and non-verbal communication strategies.
+This category includes topics such as presentation techniques, covering the essential skills needed to clearly and confidently communicate complex ideas to various audiences.
 *Subcategories: Presentation Techniques*
 *Items: 1*